 The second Yahoo patent application, the Query categorizer (20080016046) describes in more detail how the different verticals are selected, based upon “historical search result selection data for similar sets of query terms.”

-That historical selection data for a set of query terms includes the number of times that someone might have “selected a search result from that vertical after conducting a search based on that set of query terms.”
+That historical selection data for a set of query terms include the number of times that someone might have “selected a search result from that vertical after conducting a search based on that set of query terms.”

 Yahoo Universal Search?